-Advanced protection management programs (APMP) are implemented to provide a more comprehensive approach to OWTS management and oversight for areas that impact impaired or vulnerable waterbodies.
+Advanced protection management programs (APMP) are a required management program for all OWTS located near a water body that has been listed as impaired due to nitrogen or pathogen indicators pursuant to Section 303(d) of the Clean Water Act.
+APMPs are implemented to provide a more comprehensive approach to OWTS management and oversight for areas that impact impaired or vulnerable waterbodies.
 Such programs may also be called for in the TMDL that has been adopted to address the impairment.
-This higher level of OWTS oversight has been implemented in the San Lorenzo River Watershed, the Amesti Road area (Pinto Lake Watershed), and Delaney subdivision (Salsipuedes Creek area).
-Implementation for other areas will be conducted as needed if additional areas are identified with significant surface water or groundwater impairment.
+The requirements of an APMP will be in accordance with a TMDL, if one has been adopted, which supersedes all other requirements in Tier 3 of the OWTS Policy.
+This LAMP requires a higher level of OWTS oversight in the San Lorenzo River Watershed, the Amesti Road area (Pinto Lake Watershed), and Delaney subdivision (Salsipuedes Creek area).
+Implementation for other areas as presented in Table 2-2 will be conducted as needed if additional areas are identified with significant surface water or groundwater impairment.
 Areas within Pinto Lake Watershed, Valencia Creek Watershed, Mill Creek Watershed (Bonny Doon), and La Selva Beach will be considered.